U53RW4R3/SCPA/Notebook/03 - Offensive Infrastructure/C - Command and Control/0x02 - Sliver/Interactive Shell/Beacons/07 - Help Menu.md

-  chmod              Change permissions on a file or directory chown              Change owner on a file or directory chtimes            Change access and modification times on a file (timestomp) close              Close an interactive session without killing the remote process download           Download a file execute            Execute a program on the remote system execute-shellcode  Executes the given shellcode in the sliver process
+  chmod              Change permissions on a file or directory chown              Change owner on a file or directory chtimes            Change access and modification times on a file (timestomp)

+  download           Download a file execute            Execute a program on the remote system execute-shellcode  Executes the given shellcode in the sliver process